-If an employer or their insurer denies workers compensation benefits, consulting with an experienced law firm to handle claims moving forward is encouraged.
-Given the proof required to substantiate a worker’s claim of on-the-job injury, employees may find getting a final approval more difficult than it is worth.
+If an employer or their insurer denies workers' compensation benefits, consulting with an experienced law firm to handle claims moving forward is encouraged.
+Given the proof required to substantiate a worker’s claim of an on-the-job injury, employees may find getting a final approval more difficult than it is worth.

 Chicago Burn Injury Attorney

-If you or a loved one have sustained a workplace injury from a serious burn, we would encourage you to contact the burn injury lawyers at the Blumenshine Law Group by phone at (312) 766-1000 email us at [email protected] or fill out our contact form below for a free consultation.
+If you or a loved one have sustained a workplace injury from a serious burn, we would encourage you to contact the burn injury lawyers at the Blumenshine Law Group by phone or text at (312)766-1000 email us at email@example.com or fill out our contact form below for a free consultation.